UPDATED: FEBRUARY 26, 2025

-I’m a proponent of making things as simple as possible so that they are accessible to as many people as possible.
-So, let me say, there are fancier, more complicated ways to make these drinks, I won’t be doing those here.
-To begin, there are three ways I like to make flavored lemonades: first, with simple syrups, second, infusing the flavors, and third, with add-ins.
+I’m a proponent of making things as simple as possible so that these recipes are accessible to as many people as possible.
+So, let me say, that there are surely fancier, more complicated ways to make these drinks, I won’t be doing those here.
+To begin, there are three ways I like to make flavored lemonades: first, with simple syrups; second, infusing the flavors, and third, with add-ins.
 I’ll cover them all.

 Additionally, please note, I LIKE MY LEMONADE MORE ON THE TART SIDE!
 If you don’t, use fewer lemons or more sugar (or sugar substitutes ) as you’d like.
 I always buy more lemons than I think I’ll need because there’s no uniformity in size and flavor, so it’s better to be safer.
 The beauty of custom lemonade, right?
 Let’s dig in!